 An intravenous line (IV) is inserted in your hand or arm.
 Then the chemical tracer infusion takes place by going into the bloodstream through the IV.
-A waiting period of two to three hours takes place, while the chemical attaches itself to any areas of bone that are undergoing rapid changes.
+A waiting period of two to three hours will then take place, while the chemical takes effect.
+Basically, it attaches to any areas of bone that are undergoing rapid changes.
 Usually, patients can leave and come back after this period.

 Patients will then lie or sit underneath a large “camera” that takes pictures of their skeleton.
 Since the chemical tracer is radioactive, it sends out radiation that a special camera can identify.
 Moreover, the camera is similar to a “Geiger counter” in that it uses film to capture the radioactivity and the procedure takes 30-90 minutes.